 Divaswapna (day sleep etc)

-Dear Easy ayurveda readers, the subject matter discussed above shows that priority should be given in checking the disease (particular type of urinary disorder / ddiabetes) in early stage itself.
+The subject matter discussed above shows that priority should be given in checking the disease (particular type of urinary disorder / diabetes) in early stage itself.

 Further, diabetic carbuncles must be treated with utmost care and diet restriction becomes mandatory.